achannarasappa/ticker/README.md

 * If top level `watchlist` or `lots` properties are defined in the configuration file, the entries there will be added to a group named `default` which will always be shown first
 * Ordering is defined by order in the configuration file
 * The `holdings` property replaces `lots` under `groups` but serves the same purpose

+### Data Sources & Symbols

+`ticker` pulls price quotes from Yahoo Finance by default but also supports pulling quotes from CoinGecko which supports price quotes for most cryptocurrencies.
+In order to pull from a specific data source, use a source suffix:

+* *none* - symbols with no suffix will default to Yahoo Finance as the data source
+* `.X` - symbols with this suffix are shorthand symbols that are specific to ticker and intended to provide more concise and familiar symbols for popular assets (e.g. using `SOL.X` rather than `SOLANA.CG`)
+  * The full list of ticker symbols can be found [here](https://github.com/achannarasappa/ticker-static/blob/master/symbols.csv).
+Initial values are populated with the top 250 cryptocurrencies from CoinGecko at time of release
+* `.CG` - symbols with this suffix will use CoinGecko as the data source.
+The proper coin name can be found on the CoinGecko page in the *API id* field (e.g. for `SOL` go to the coin's [page on CoinGecko](https://www.coingecko.com/en/coins/solana), find the value is `solana`, and use the symbol `SOLANA.CG` in ticker)

 ### Currency Conversion